 1. Read the Ingredients

-Most bagels are made with refined wheat flour or enriched wheat flour, which tend to be lower in fibre.
-Although these types of flour are not inherently unhealthy, because the bran and germ have been removed, they tend to contain less fibre than whole-grain versions.
-If possible, but not necessary, look for bagel options made with whole-grain flour to help increase the fibre content or opt for varieties that offer 5 or more grams of fibre per serving.
+Most bagels are made with refined wheat flour or enriched wheat flour, which tend to be lower in fiber.
+Although these types of flour are not inherently unhealthy, because the bran and germ have been removed, they tend to contain less fiber than whole-grain versions.
+If possible, but not necessary, look for bagel options made with whole-grain flour to help increase the fiber content or opt for varieties that offer 5 or more grams of fiber per serving.

 3. Limit Sugar

 Given bagels tend to be made with refined flour they tend to contain more refined carbohydrates per serving and, therefore, more sugar.
 Since these sugars are naturally present in the flour it is difficult to control their intake, however, ensuring that there is limited added sugar in the bagels is a simple way to control your total sugar intake.
 Be sure to read the ingredients and opt for varieties that contain little or no added sugar.

 When reading the nutrition label be sure to check the portion size.
 Although one would assume that the portion size for a bagel is one bagel, manufacturers sometimes list portion sizes as 1/2 a bagel or in grams, which can make comparing brands and labels rather confusing.

 Generally speaking, bagel toppings are mostly whole-food-based, including cream cheese, avocado, butter, and jam and, therefore, nothing to worry about.
 However, if you happen to have a goal of weight loss it is important to consider that these toppings are rich sources of calories due to their high values of dietary fat and/or sugars, so it is important to be mindful of the serving size of your toppings and spreads.